geochrist/dctk/INSTALL.md

   We will be using the hspice models:

-    asap7/asap7PDK_r1p7/models/hspice/hspice/7nm_TT.pm
+    asap7/asap7PDK_r1p7/models/hspice/7nm_TT.pm

   As before, they need to be modified to change the simulation model from 72 to 107, so as to work with Xyce.
+Copy 7nm_TT.pm to 7nm_TT.pm.modified and then make the change.

   Now, one more thing needs to be done in order to get the ASAP7nm libraries to work:
     The ASAP7 Liberty model can't quite be read by the open source Liberty